Logic, Knowledge Representation and Probabilities

 The course is organized around weekly topics.
 For each topic, there is a lecture followed by a lab session.
 For the lab sessions, students connect to the relevant page on the

 web site.
 They will find some text to read, small open questions and small programming exercises that they can try on their own machine (or on the machines provided in the lab room).
-Answers are recorded and contribute to the final grade.
-For most questions, a possible solution becomes accessible after answering.
-Lab sessions can be completed during until just before the next lecture (see dates in the

 Labs